Generic selectors

 Who was the evil against?
 God?
 No, the evil was done to Uriah the Hittite because he was the one murdered.
 The phrase “done evil in Your sight” means that David’s sin caused evil to Uriah the Hittite and God saw him do it.
 Think about it.
 The sin was murder; therefore, the sin broke God’s Law.
 Even though it wasn’t God who was murdered, the result of David’s sin was the murder of Uriah the Hittite.
 The outcome of all sin is evil.
 Sometimes sin is evil against God and other times it is against people.
 For example, worshipping other gods is evil toward the true God whereas slander is evil to a person’s reputation.
 Knowing this we can say:

-DEFINITION: Evil is the result of sin.
+DEFINITION: Evil is the RESULT of sin.

 As an example, imagine a person who wrongly charges another of a crime.
-First of all, the false accusation is a clear violation of the Ninth Commandment (“you shall not bear false witness [false testimony] against your neighbor”—Exodus 20:16).
+First of all, the false accusation is a clear violation of the Ninth Commandment (“You shall not bear false witness [testimony] against your neighbor”—Exod.
+20:16).
 Who gave the Ten Commandments?
 God did.
 Therefore, the false accusation was a sin against God who is the Lawgiver.
 But what about the victim of the false accusation?
 Did the false accuser sin against the victim?
 No, because the Law was established by God.
 However, the false accusation certainly caused the victim to suffer.
 The result of the false testimony is evil because it harmed the victim.
 In other words, the false accusation was a sin against God because it violated His Law, but the false accusation resulted in evil against the victim who suffered as a result of the sin.

 What exactly is suffering?
 Suffering is:

-· Any hardship (financial loss, harm to reputation, etc.),
+Any hardship (financial loss, harm to reputation, etc.),

-· Physical hurt or injury, or
+Physical hurt or injury, or

-· Mental or emotional pain or stress.
+Mental or emotional pain or stress.

 Evil done to people causes them to suffer.
 It can be immediate, such as an injury resulting from a collision between two cars, or deferred as in the case of a lie.
 Summarizing: